-If the Vested portion of your ERIP retirement savings account (not including rollover contributions) plus any accrued benefit you may have under the ERIP Defined Benefit Plan is \$5,000 or less, and you do not elect to receive a distribution of your ERIP benefit or elect to have it paid directly to an eligible retirement plan as soon as practicable following your termination of employment with the University and its Affiliated Employers, then your entire ERIP benefit (including your rollover contributions and Defined Benefit Plan benefit) will be paid in a direct rollover to an individual retirement plan ("IRA") designated by the Plan Administrator.
+If the Vested portion of your CRP retirement savings account (not including rollover contributions) is \$5,000 or less and you do not elect to receive your benefit or have it paid directly to an eligible retirement plan as soon as practicable following your termination of employment with the University and its Affiliated Employers, then your entire CRP benefit (including rollover contributions) will be paid in a direct rollover to an individual retirement plan ("IRA") designated by the Plan Administrator.
 The distribution to the IRA will be invested in an investment product designed to preserve principal and provide a reasonable rate of return and liquidity.
 Fees and expenses attendant to the IRA will be paid from the IRA funds.

-Please contact the Benefits Office at 773-702-9634 or benefits@uchicago.edu for information concerning ERIP automatic rollovers, the IRA provider, and the IRA fees and expenses.
+Please contact the Benefits Office at 773-702-9634 or benefits@uchicago.edu for information concerning CRP automatic rollovers, the IRA provider, and the IRA fees and expenses.